keycloak/keycloak-community/design/client-policies.md

 The following conditions are provided:

+1. The way of creating/updating a client

+* OIDC Dynamic Client Registration
+  * Authenticated
+  * Anonymous
-* The way of creating/updating a client (OIDC Dynamic Client Registration - Authenticated, Anonymous, Admin REST API - Admin Console, etc.)
+* Admin REST API (Admin Console, etc.)

-E.g. When creating a client, a policy is adopted when this client is created by OIDC Dynamic Client Registration with Initial Access Token.
+E.g. When creating a client, a policy is adopted when this client is created by OIDC Dynamic Client Registration with the access token.

+2. Author of a client

+* Group
+* Role

+On OIDC dynamic client registration, an author of a client is the end user who was authenticated to get an access token for generating a new client, not Service Account of the existing client that actually accesses the registration endpoint with the access token.

+On registration by Admin REST API, an author of a client is the end user like keycloak's administrator

+3. Client

-* Client Access Type (confidential, public, bearer-only)
+* Client Access Type
+  * confidential
+  * public
+  * bearer-only

 E.g. When a client sends an authorization request, a policy is adopted if this client is confidential.

-* Client ID

-E.g. When a client sends a token request, a policy is adopted if this client's ID (`client_id` in OAuth2) is "TPP-ClientApp".

-* Client Redirect URI
+* Client Domain Name

-E.g. When updating a client on Admin Console, a policy is adopted if this client's updating redirect URI is exactly matched with "https://www.example.com/callback/".

-The followings are adpoted only when creating or updating clients:

 * Client Role
 * Client Scope
-* Group
-* Host
+* Client Host
-* IP
+* Client IP
-* User
-* User Role

-These conditions are evaluated against some properties or contexts of a client application(e.g. `security-admin-console`) and its user who is trying to create or update clients.

-E.g. When creating a client, a policy is adopted if it is on Admin Console and the user of this Admin Console belongs to the group "IT-Dept".

 ### Executor : what action

 An executor specifies what action is executed on a client to which a policy is adopted.
-The executor executes one specified action.
+The executor executes one or several specified actions.
 Such the action is checking whether the value of the parameter "redirect_uri" in the authorization request matches exactly with one of the pre-registered redirect URIs on Authorization Endpoint and rejecting this request if not.

 #### How to implement